Platelet Rich Plasma

 Another form of good news is that PRP is done the same day as your surgery, there is no need to come back specifically to have PRP treatment done.
 The sooner we can start the healing process, which is the most challenging at the beginning for the patient, the better it is for the patient.

 How Does PRP Help With Implants?

-You might be wondering how PRP can benefit implant treatment.
+You might be wondering how PRP can benefit after dental implant surgery.
 Not only does it speed up the healing process, but it also helps bone grow faster, which is very helpful for bone grafts which can take quite a long time on their own to fully complete.
-It can also help increase the rate of which the jawbone is fused with the implants themselves - meaning you can get your teeth sooner!
+It can also help increase the rate of which the jawbone is fused with the implants themselves after implant placement - meaning you can get your teeth sooner!

 Is This Safe?